The world’s smallest computer could make a huge difference

 Imagine a computer so small that you can compare it to a grain of salt.
 Imagine a computer so sensitive that it can measure changes in your body cells.

 Researchers at the University of Michigan have created the world’s smallest computer.
 The previous version, the Michigan Micro Mote, measuring 2x2x4mm, was an entirely autonomous computing structure, acting as a smart sensing system.
 David Blaauw (a professor of electrical and computer engineering at Michigan) said: “As you shrink down in size, the percentage of the system tends to be dominated by the battery.
 It’s actually not hard to make chips small, but it is hard to make them low power.
 We could have very small chips, but we’d still end up with really large batteries.”

-However, they didn’t stop here.
+However, they didn’t stop there.
 In March this year, IBM announced a new, tinier computer.
 Smaller than a grain of salt, it was measured 1x1mm and it packs several hundred thousand transistors.
-Before you think why would anyone need that, let me explain.
+Before you wonder why anyone would need that, let me explain.